kburla/piano-data/README.md

-# Chopin Piano Competition Analysis
+# Piano Concert and Competition Data